-Franziska Schroeder is a saxophonist and theorist, a lecturer at the School of Creative Arts and a Fellow of the HEA (Higher Education Academy in the UK).
+Franziska Schroeder is a saxophonist, theorist, and a senior lecturer at the School of Creative Arts and a Fellow of the HEA (Higher Education Academy in the UK).
 She serves on the peer review panel for the UK's AHRC (Arts and Humanities Research Council) and is a registered expert for the EU's Education, Audiovisual and Culture Executive Agency (EACEA).

 Franziska has performed with many international musicians including Joan La Barbara, Pauline Oliveros, Stelarc, the Avatar Orchestra, and Evan Parker.
-Franziska has released two CDs on the creative source label, a CD with Slam records, and will be releasing her next album (entitled 'Barely Cool" with improvisors from Brazil) on pfmentum later this year.
+Franziska has released two CDs on the creative source label, a CD with Slam records, and a 2015 album (entitled 'Barely Cool" with improvisors from Brazil) on the pfmentum label.

 Franziska is on the steering committee for the DRHA (Digital Resources in the Humanities and Arts) conference, for which she was the Program Chair in 2010.
-She was the Artistic Director of the 2012 Sonorities Festival of Contemporary Music, and is the initiator for the annual symposium series that runs alongside the Sonorities Fesitval.
+She was the Artistic Director of the 2012 and the 2016 Sonorities Festival of Contemporary Music, and is the initiator for the annual symposium series that runs alongside the Sonorities Festival.

-Franziska was an AHRC Research Fellow between 2007-2009, where she investigated network performance environments, and is currently a Lecturer/RCUK Fellow at the School of Creative Arts, Queen’s University Belfast.
-In 2013 Franziska was awarded 1 of 5 prestigious Prof Sir Ron Cooke Fellowships to carry out work on improvisation in Brazil.
+Franziska was an AHRC Research Fellow between 2007-2009, where she investigated network performance environments.
+In 2013 Franziska was awarded 1 of 5 prestigious HEA Prof Sir Ron Cooke International Fellowships to carry out ethnographic work on improvisation in Brazil.
 In 2016 A Santander Mobility Scholarship extended her ethnographic enquiry into free improvisation practices into Portugal.

 Kodály musicianship training: 1995 - 1998 and 2008 Intensive summer course

 Advanced Video and Audio Editing Skills

 Willingness to take PhD students